IntelligenceModding/Advanced-Peripherals-Documentation/docs/1.16/othersandutilities/item_parameter.md

 #Item parameters of the ME/RS Bridge

-The Rs and Me Bridge both use the same parameters for the item.
-It requires information on the item (as a table) to provide the user what he wants.
+The RS and ME Bridge uses a specific table as item parameter.
 Example of a dirt block with a count of 85: `{name="minecraft:dirt", count=85}`

-The Rs and Me Bridge can also use fingerprints to filter items exactly.
+The RS and ME Bridge can also use fingerprints to filter items exactly.
-Every item has is own fingerpint.
+Every item has its own fingerprint.

 You **need** to use the name parameter **or** the fingerprint parameter.
-If you use both, it will not break anything but the mod will use the fingerprint parameter.
+If you use both, it will not break anything, but the Bridge will use the fingerprint parameter.
 The count parameter will always work.

 We have 2 parameters to filter the NBT values(`nbt`, `json`).
 You can see more on them below.

 ##Possible informations.